 As seen in Chapter 2, the reluctance of educational institutions to adjust their curricula to meet labour market requirements is a major factor in explaining the high youth unemployment, and in providing an incentive for labour migration.
 Students are educated for jobs for which there are little opportunities in Armenia, and when migrating, particularly to the Russian Federation, will find occupations that underutilize their nominal skills.
-This calls for increased efforts on the domestic education reform agenda, but also perhaps for new thinking with regard to migratory possibilities to the EU.
-Greater involvement of countries interested in specific qualifications of Armenian migrants could provide inputs into directions for reform of VET.
-More formalized programs for circular migration assignments could also provide opportunities for migrants, host countries and Armenia to benefit from the sharing of skills in areas where they can be properly utilized.
+This calls for increased efforts on the domestic education reform agenda, but also perhaps for new thinking with regard to migratory possibilities to the

-93 Through this programme measures are taken to prevent "Brain drain" among 720 graduate students, 150 returnees are successfully reintegrated into the society out of which 35 returnee families gained economic stability.
+&lt;sup>93 Through this programme measures are taken to prevent "Brain drain" among 720 graduate students, returnees are successfully reintegrated into the society out of which 35 returnee families gained economic stability.
 45 returnees have opportunities to convey and localise their know-how skills in Armenia.